kkemmere/Student-Manager-API/README.md

 *This api is basically the same as my jdbctemplate spring boot api but much more simple with nodejs*

 This is a project that shows you how to build a NodeJs RESTful API that connects to MySQL databse using npm promise wrapper & nodemon.<br/>
-Database used is called "university" and created by one of my professors.
+Database used is called "university".
 All data in the database is for test purposes only.<br/><br/>
 Using "Postman" application to be able to use Post, Put, Delete operations.
 Ideally it is implemented such that JavaScript/HTML is used on client side instead.
 (Will add angular front end soon)